cshikai/multimedia_ir/text_entity_extraction/README.md

 cd text_entity_extraction/multimodal-jerex
 mkdir -p data/models/dwie
 ```
-and add all the downloaded contents into the folder
+and add all the downloaded contents into the folder, and change the files paths under the 'model' configs in 'text_entity_extraction/multimodal-jerex/configs/docred_joint/test.yaml' to
+the files in the data/models/dwie folder

+* check that the requirements.txt file is in the multimodal-jerex folder as well

+### BLINK Service

 ## Docker Services Setup